Kitchen Scale For Coffee - Coffee Scale Vs Kitchen Scale!

 Yes,

 the weight of your coffee beans and the ground coffee is exactly the same.
-If you weigh your coffee beans before you grind them, you will waste less, and your coffee will be slightly fresher as that period between weighing your grounds and brewing them is eliminated.
+If you weigh your coffee beans before you grind them, you will waste less, and your coffee will be slightly fresher as the period between weighing your grounds and brewing them is eliminated.

 As soon as your coffee is ground, you accelerate the process of degradation as you increase the surface area and their exposure to oxygen.

-Final Thoughts, Frappé-Ing It All Up – Kitchen Scale For Coffee
+Frappé-Ing It All Up – Kitchen Scale For Coffee

 When you are using a kitchen scale for coffee brewing, you will likely lack a degree of accuracy and most certainly you will be missing the key features that make a big difference – a timer and the auto off function.